lsst/rsp_lsst_io/docs/guides/times-square/authoring/notebook-requirements.rst

 Parameter variables are always assigned as strings
 ==================================================

-Parameters can take many types (:doc:`parameter-types`), including strings, integers, floating-point integers, and booleans.
+Parameters can take many types (see :doc:`parameter-types`), including strings, integers, floating-point integers, and booleans.
 In the first code cell, Times Square always assigns parameter values as strings.
 Parameter typing is only a cue for building the user interface and validating user inputs.